 The cheese flavour of these buns appealed to all judges, with good texture to the bread and slight chew.
 One of these buns would make an extremely decadent grilled cheese sandwich...

 Ocado (£2, 4-pack)

 Best simnel cake

-What’s your favourite style of hot cross bun?
-Let us know in below.
+What’s your favourite shop-bought hot cross bun?
+Let us know in the comments below.